Marc Douglas Berardo: Radio

 Quiet Places (featuring Red Molly) Passing Through and Ruby from the Downhauler CD made the FOLKDJ-L radio list of Top Albums and Songs of April 2011.
 My Mistakes (co-written with Abbie Gardner of Red Molly and My Friend from Whalebone made the Folk DJ radio list of the Top Folk Albums, Songs, Artists and Labels of September 2013.
 The Beauty Of This Now released in 2024 made Folk Alliance International Folk Chart for June 2024.

 SiriusXM Program Director and on-air host of The Village (Sirius XM) Mary Sue Twohy included Downhauler on her 2011 list of favorite soundtracks.

-Sirius XM added The Hard Part single and songs from The Beauty Of This Now to rotation.
+SiriusXM added The Hard Part single and songs from The Beauty Of This Now to rotation.
 In September 2015, Mary Sue hosted Berardo on The Village Folk show that she later featured on a rebroadcast of 2015 listener favorites.
 Berardo was also a guest on Berardo Folk Music with Gene Shay.